enyo/rincewind/README.markdown

     { "id": 4, "username": "Joe", "address_id": 3, "address": { "id": 3, "street": "Somethinglane 3" }}

 This works for chained references too of course!
-This would be the most direct way to access the country name of the user with username 'Billy' if you had 4 tables: users, addresses, cities and countries, and they were all joined:
+This would be the most direct way to access the country name of the user with username 'Billy' if you had 4 resources: users, addresses, cities and countries, and they were all joined:

     <?php
     $countryName = $userDao->get()->set('username', 'Billy')